Daniel-Ojo-Williams/e-commerce/README.md

 ### Base URL

-The base URL for accessing the API is: `https://example.com`
+The base URL for accessing the API is: `https://localhost.com:3000`.
+PORT: 3000 || as stated in the process.env.PORT

 ### Authentication